 Designed in Canada, Ready for the World

-Built to work with Phoenix sensors and EMPower software, next-generation MTU-5C, MTU-8A, and RXU-8A receivers are designed to survive life in the field and provide excellent geophysical results.
+Built to work with Phoenix sensors and EMpower software, MTU-5C, MTU-8A, and RXU-8A receivers are designed to survive life in the field and provide excellent geophysical results.

-The bright, built-in colour screen on every Phoenix receiver shows every user what’s going on right in the field, without needing any other device to make sure everything is connected, ready, and working.
+The bright screen on every Phoenix receiver shows what’s going on right in the field -without needing any other device- to make sure everything is connected, ready, and working.

 Automatic system and recording diagnostics, in-field calibration capability, and extensive metadata ensure proper logging of system performance and field operations.